Recycling pretty much rocks.

 Since we’re on the topic of recycling, here are a few of items that people typically overlook or think can’t be recycled, yet usually can be:

-- Aluminum foil – In some cities aluminum foil can be tossed in the recycling just like aluminum cans.
-Although if your city does not accept it than you can always wash and reuse it, or een crunch it into balls and use it in your clothes dryer to take away the static.
+In some cities aluminum foil can be tossed in the recycling just like aluminum cans.
+Although, if your city does not accept it, then you can always reuse aluminum foil.
+Some ideas: wash and reuse it, or crunch it into balls and use it in your clothes dryer to take away the static.

-- Aerosol cans – Most cities allow these to be recycled as long as they are completely empty.
-However, if they’re still partially filled you can always check with your recycling center or Earth911.org to see what recycling options there are in for them in your area.
+Most cities allow aerosol cans to be recycled — as long as they are completely empty.
+However, if they’re still partially filled, you can always check with your recycling center to find recycling options for aerosol cans in your area.

-- Labels/slightly dirty containers- As far as labels go, don’t worry about them.
-Recycling centers have machines that take care of removing these.
-Also, recycling centers have ways to remove that tiny bit of peanut butter left in the jar, etc so go ahead throw it in the recycling at your house.
+As far as labels go, don’t worry about them.
+Recycling centers have machines that take care of removing labels.
+Also, recycling centers have ways to remove that tiny bit of peanut butter left in the jar, etc — so go ahead throw it in the recycling bin at your house.
 That said, food contamination is the biggest issue plaguing the recycling industry in America.
 So how much food residue is too much?
 What do you think?

 Next time you’re headed to the trash can, double-check the item you’re about to throw away.
 You might be able to recycle it.